Urinary tract infection

 Other Antibiotics Used for UTIs

-Doripenem.
-Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated urinary tract infections.
+Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated UTIs and pyelonephritis.
 It is given by injection.

-Tetracyclines.
 Tetracyclines include doxycycline, tetracycline, and minocycline.
 They may be used for UTIs caused by Mycoplasma or Chlamydia.
-Side effects include skin reactions to sunlight and tooth discoloration.
+Side effects include skin reactions to sunlight (photosensitivity) and permanent tooth discoloration.
 Tetracyclines cannot be taken by children or pregnant women.

-Aminoglycosides.
-Aminoglycosides (gentamicin, tobramycin, amikacin) are given by injection for very serious bacterial infections.
+Aminoglycosides include gentamicin, tobramycin, and amikacin.
+They are given by injection for very serious bacterial infections.
 They can be given only in combination with other antibiotics.
 Gentamicin is the most commonly used aminoglycoside for severe UTIs.
 They can have very serious side effects, including damage to hearing, sense of balance, and kidneys.

 Medications for Treating Symptoms

-Although antibiotics can cure most urinary tract infections, severe symptoms can persist for several days until the drug eliminates the bacteria.
+Although antibiotics can cure most UTIs, severe symptoms can persist for several days until the drug eliminates the bacteria.
 Other medications may be used for relieving symptoms until the antibiotics take action.

-Phenazopyridine.
-Phenazopyridine (such as Pyridium, Uristat, AZO Standard, Urodol, generic) relieves pain and burning caused by the infection.
-Patients should not take this medicine for more than 2 days.
+Phenazopyridine (Pyridium, Uristat, AZO Standard, Urodol, and generic) relieves pain and burning caused by the infection.
+People should not take this medicine for more than 2 days without discussing with their doctor.

 Side effects include headache and upset stomach.
 The drug turns urine a red or orange color, which can stain fabric and be difficult to remove.
-Rarely, it can cause serious side effects, including shortness of breath, a bluish skin, a sudden reduction in urine output, shortness of breath, and confusion.
-In such cases, patients should immediately call the doctor.
+Rarely, it can cause serious side effects, including shortness of breath, a bluish skin, a sudden reduction in urine output, and confusion.
+In such cases, people should immediately call the doctor.

-Antispasm Drugs.
-Methenamine (Urised, Cystex, generic) or flavoxate (Urispas, generic) reduce bladder spasms, which may occur with some UTIs.
-These drugs can have severe side effects, however, that the patient should discuss with the doctor.
+Methenamine (Hiprex, Urised, Cystex, and generic) or flavoxate (Urispas, generic) reduce bladder spasms, which may occur with some UTIs.
+However, these drugs can have severe side effects, which the person should discuss with the doctor.

 Although there is no evidence that good hygiene makes a real difference in preventing UTIs, it is always a wise practice.
 The following are some hygiene tips for women: